goFrendiAsgard/zaruba/README.md

 zaruba link <project-dir> <source> <destination>
 ```

-This command is usually invoked while performing `organize-project` or `watch`.
+This command is usually invoked while performing `organize-project`.
 Usually, this command is part of `<project-dir>/.../link` and never invoked directly.
 By invoking this command, user should be able to add dependency to project's `zaruba.dependency.json`.

 Running this command should has the same effect as performing: